FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

   mpiexec -n 4 parCorAnaDriver -c myconfig.py -n 100

 This should run without error.
+Even though we are only running on 100 events, the viewer will be gathering 100 (delays) * 32 * 388 * 185 (cspad dimensions) * 8 (float64) = 1,837,568,000 bytes,
+or close to 2GB.

 ***********************************
 Results